jonathanking/sidechainnet/how_to_reproduce.md

 # Reproducing SidechainNet

+*A boilerplate script for generation of all datasets (very time-consuming) can be found at [sidechainnet/generate_all_sidechainnets.sh](sidechainnet/generate_all_sidechainnets.sh).
+For a more detailed/piece-wise generation of SidechainNet, see below.*

  For steps 1 and 2, pay careful attention to the subdirectory structure indicated by `cd` and `mkdir` commands when downloading the raw ProteinNet data. **You will not need to download the ProteinNet repository, only the data linked to by ProteinNet's README.**